klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Managing Keyrings <a id="managing-keyrings"></a>

-[Keyring] in Caver SDK is a class that contains the address of the account and the private key(s) to use when signing.
+[Keyring] is a class that contains the address of the account and the private key(s).

 [Keyring] defines `keys` property inside, and this `keyring.keys` is implemented as a two-dimensional array (empty keyring.keys will be looked like `[ [], [], [] ]`) that can include multiple keys for each [role].
 The first array defines the private key(s) to be used for `roleTransactionKey`, the second array defines private key(s) to be used for `roleAccountUpdateKey`, and the third array defines the private key(s) to be used for `roleFeePayerKey`.

-If user use private key(s) without role separation, only the first array of `keyring.keys` is used, and the private key(s) is assigned to this array and used regardless of the role.
+If a user uses private key(s) without the role separation, only the first array of `keyring.keys` is used.
+The private key(s) is assigned to this first array, and it is used regardless of the role.

 ### Creating a Keyring <a id="creating-a-keyring"></a>

-You can use `caver-js` to create a keyring as shown below.
+You can create a keyring as shown below.

 ```javascript
 // test.js